Raj-pro/Raj-pro/README.md

 # 💫 About Me:
 Hi there, I'm Raj Nayan! 👋🚀<br><br>🚀 About Me 🖥️💡<br><br>I'm a Computer Science student at Bennett University (Expected 2026) 🎓, passionate about building scalable applications 💻, cloud computing ☁️, and AI-driven solutions 🤖.
 I have hands-on experience with full-stack development 🏗️, cloud platforms like AWS and Google Cloud 🌍, and problem-solving using DSA 🧩.

-## 🧩 Projects:
-### 🔬 Breast Cancer Prediction using PCA
-Implemented a machine learning pipeline to classify breast cancer using Principal Component Analysis (PCA) for dimensionality reduction.
-Achieved improved accuracy and interpretability through regression and classification evaluation metrics like precision, recall, and accuracy.

 <br>

 # 🛠️ Technologies & Skills ⚡